jakzal/phpunit-doubles/README.md

 ## Usage

-Include the `Zalas\PHPUnit\Doubles\TestDoubles` trait to have your test doubles initialised in one of the supported test doubling frameworks.
+Include the `Zalas\PHPUnit\Doubles\TestCase\TestDoubles` trait to have your test doubles initialised in one of the supported test doubling frameworks.

 Both the type of test double and the kind of test doubling framework are taken from the property type: